limodou/desktopnotify/README.md

 ## Test

-You should test it in a web server, so the simple way is change to desktopnotify folder, and run:
+You should test it in a web server, so the simple way is: change to desktopnotify folder, and run:

 ```